msomali/tigopesa/docs/INTEGRATION.md

 - Biller MSISDN
 - Biller Code
 - Get Token URL - use this to ask token from TigoPesa gateway
-- Push URL - post to this URL to initiate push pay request
+- Pay URL - post to this URL to initiate push pay request

 Information required by Tigo